leo-arch/clifm/README.md

 CliFM is C99 and POSIX-1.2008 compliant (if compiled with the `_BE_POSIX` flag).
 It works on Linux and FreeBSD, on i686, x86_64, and ARM architectures.

+## License
+This project is licensed under the GPL version 2 (or later) license.
+See the LICENSE.md file for details.

 ## First steps

 Try the `help` command to learn more about CliFM.
 Once in the CliFM prompt, type `help` or `?`.
 To jump into the COMMANDS section in the manpage, simply enter `cmd` or press **F2**.
 Press **F1** to access the full manpage and **F3** to access the keybindings help page.